 Provide a brief description of the aquatic resources and buffers on the development site.
 Include the location, landscape position, size, vegetation, soils, hydroperiod, source of water, surrounding land uses, and functions.
-Also include the hydrogeomorphic (HGM) classification and wetland rating as determined by the eastern or western Washington State rating systems (documents are located at: http://www.ecy.wa.gov/programs/sea/wetlands/ratingsystems/index.html).
-Information should also be summarized in a table format as shown in Example Tables 1 and 2 below.
+Also include the hydrogeomorphic (HGM) classification and wetland rating as determined by the eastern or western Washington State rating systems (documents are located on Ecology's wetland rating system webpage).7 Information should also be summarized in a table format as shown in Example Tables 1 and 2 below.
 This section is intended to be a summary of existing conditions and the more detailed documents cited here, such as any wetland delineation or other aquatic resource assessment reports.
 Cite corresponding drawings and maps showing the existing conditions and aquatic resource boundaries including buffers.

 Resource Identifier Wetland area (acres) Buffer area (acres) Ecology rating Local jurisdiction rating Cowardin classification HGM classification

 Wetland A 1.01 2.25 IV 4 PEM Depressional

-Wetland B 0.53 1.2 III 3 PSS Slope
+Wetland B 0.53 1.2 Ш 3 PSS Slope

 TOTALS 1.54 ac 3.45 ac